AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/trigger-off-custom-object-changes.md

 >
 >This feature is available only:
 >
->* For customers on the Orion infrastructure
+>* For customers on the [!DNL Orion] infrastructure
->* For use only with Marketo custom objects, not custom objects synced through the native Salesforce or Microsoft Dynamics integration
+>* For use only with Marketo custom objects, not custom objects synced through the native [!DNL Salesforce] or [!DNL Microsoft Dynamics] integration
 >* As a trigger, not a filter
 >
 >Please contact [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support) to have Custom Object Change Triggers enabled.